OutSystems/docs-product/src/ref/apis/auto/asynchronous-logging-api.final.md

 ### LogRecord { #LogRecord }

 Asynchronously inserts a record into the database.
-Records are kept in a message queue and inserted into the database in bulk after a short period.
-Note that the message queue is non-persistent.
+Records are kept in a queue and inserted into the database in bulk after a short period.
+Note that the queue is non-persistent.

 *Inputs*